ZiRRuSH/fuqaz/README.md

 - Attach Files
 - Use Application Commands

 Try to avoid over-permissioning the bot.
 You do **not** need Administrator for this project.
-Discord’s OAuth2 bot authorization flow uses the permissions value in the invite link to request only the permissions you choose.
+It is not a Moderator or anything, if you decide to code in features like that you'll need to make sure your bot has the required permissions though.

 ### 6. Invite the bot to your server